 Tempting though it may be, don’t give your cat new food just because it’s Christmas.
-You really don’t want to have to rush out to the nearest emergency vet just as you’re about to carve the turkey.
+You don’t want to have to rush out to the nearest emergency vet just as you’re about to carve the turkey.
 Try not to leave food lying around – particularly if you know your cat is a scavenger.
-It’s especially important to keep these foods away from your cat:
+It’s especially important to keep these foods away from any inquisitive felines:

 The Bright Berries

-(Always keep your emergency vet number somewhere memorable – just in case!)
+(Always keep an emergency vet number somewhere memorable – just in case!)

 The Seasonal Stress

-New faces, noisy households and more than the usual merriment can increase your cat’s stress levels.
-You might find that they are hiding more often, becoming unusually aggressive, or eating less than usual.
-You can start to prepare early by introducing supplements like YuCALM Cat.
-Made with completely natural ingredients, it helps to ease anxiety and promote calm behaviours.
+New faces, noisy households, and more merriment than usual can increase your cat’s stress levels.
+You might find that they’re hiding more often, becoming unusually aggressive, or eating less than usual.
+Introducing YuMOVE Calming Care for Cats 4-6 weeks before the festivities begin can help ease anxiety, help reduce stress, and support calm behaviour.
 You could also think about:

-- Making a safe space for your cat.
+- Making a sheltered, cosy, safe space for your cat to retreat to.

 - Putting their litter tray in a quiet, safe place.